vtitov90/vtitov90/README.md

 ### Full Stack Developer
-### I am a Full Stack Developer with expertise in building scalable web applications.
-Proficient in HTML, CSS, JavaScript, TypeScript, and React, I craft responsive and user-friendly interfaces using frameworks like Bootstrap.
-On the server side, I specialize in Node.js and Express.js, applying the MVC architecture to build efficient RESTful APIs and manage data with PostgreSQL and MongoDB.
-I am also skilled in using tools like Webpack, Jest, Git, and GitHub for efficient development and version control.
-My focus is on writing clean, maintainable code while following best practices and staying current with industry trends.
+### I am a Full Stack Developer with a solid foundation in building modern web applications.
+Proficient in HTML, CSS, JavaScript, TypeScript, and React, I create responsive, user-friendly interfaces using tools like Bootstrap, SCSS/SASS, and CSS Modules.
+On the back end, I develop RESTful APIs with Node.js and Express.js following the MVC pattern, and manage data using PostgreSQL and MongoDB.
+I also use tools such as Webpack, Vite, Git, and Jest for development and testing, and deploy apps with platforms like Vercel and Railway.
+I focus on clean, maintainable code and continuous learning.
 <br/>

 ## My Skill Set